Harsharameshwar/HospitalMS/README.md

 - Then replace the Database string inside dotenv file and just type npm start

-The project is deployed here -[Link text Here](https://main--funny-ganache-059bb7.netlify.app/)
+The project is deployed here -[HospitalMS](https://main--funny-ganache-059bb7.netlify.app/)

 The admin login is